 See Ugly Assigned Labels, for more information.

-statements now are allowed to
+FORMAT and ENTRY statements now are allowed to

-precede IMPLICIT NONE
+precede IMPLICIT NONE statements.

 INTEGER(KIND=2)

-(often referred to as INTEGER*8
+(often referred to as INTEGER*8)

 available in

-and f2c.h so that f2c users
+libf2c and f2c.h so that f2c users

 may make full use of its features via the g77